-NOTE: The district [shall or shall not] reimburse any purchases made with a personal cash funds, except for travel-related expenditures, as appropriate.
+NOTE: The district shall reimburse any purchases made with a personal cash funds, except for travelrelated expenditures, as appropriate and approved by administration.

 Payment Authorization Form (PA)

 In the event that a purchase order is not appropriate for a payment as noted in the Check Request Procedures, the requestor shall submit a Payment Authorization Form.
 These procedures shall not be used for products or services already received by the requestor.
 The Payment Authorization Form shall be approved and coded by the appropriate budget manager and approved by the Superintendent.